Torrox Costa the Best climate in Europe

 As with all lighthouses, El Faro’s role is to warn of an impending rocky shoreline.

 One glimpse down towards the beach and you soon see why: the normally golden sands that characterise the Costa del Sol are broken here with sharp rocks, making for some exceptional rock-pooling.
 Children of all nationalities are especially drawn to the shore here, armed with nets and buckets, and a desire to catch the biggest crab possible.

-Either side of the rocky section are fine beaches that are rather tightly penned-in by the highway, but peaceful enough once the iPod’s in place and a good book has grabbed your attention.
+Either side of the rocky section El Faro has fine beaches that are rather tightly penned-in by the highway, but peaceful enough once the iPod’s in place and a good book has grabbed your attention.